Just-Betr/pdf_edit/README.md

 - **PdfDocumentData** – mutable store for field values.
 Set text, checkbox, and signature bindings on the document after building.
 - **PdfSignatureData** – immutable helper for passing captured ink when you need manual control.
 - **SignaturePad / SignaturePadController** – drop-in Flutter widget for capturing ink strokes and canvas dimensions for signature fields.
+- **PdfTemplateLoader** – loads the source asset, rasterises each page (using the `printing` plugin by default), and caches the result.
+Pass a custom `rasterize` callback if you want to integrate a different renderer or stub backgrounds.

 ## Workflow